xinjli/notes/docs/0x0-Mathematics/0x04-Applied/0x043-Optimization.md

     $\log x$ on $R_{++}$ is both quasiconvex and quasiconcave therefore quasilinear.

-!!! example "quasiconvex functions on R$
+!!! example "quasiconvex functions on R"

     A continous function $R \to R$ is quasiconvex in following cases